airekans/Pydoop/README.md

 A python concurrent job execution library.

-Basics
+Basic Usage
 ======

 To begin use pydoop, you can just run it as a command line script.
 Pydoop will run the function written by user.
-Suppose we've got a list of file url in a file separated by newlines, and we want to download it concurrently.
+Suppose you've got a list of file url in a file separated by newlines, and you want to download it concurrently.
-So we write the following python module:
+So you can write the following python module:

 ```python
 # download.py